escolmebartlebooth/CarND-PID-Control-Project/README.md

 In this project the first controller actuates the steering angle of the simulated car.
 There are 3 components to PID control:

 * P - the proportional part takes the measured error (how far off the optimal trajectory the object is) at each time step and changes the steering angle in negative proportion to that error.
 The proportion (or gain, Kp) controls how much the proportional element adjusts the control action (steering).
 Too low and the steering will not adjust sufficiently.
 Too high and the steering will adjust too much and start to oscillate and/or become unstable.
+Alone, proportional control will at best oscillate around a central value, which could be offset from zero error.
 * I - the integral part adjusts the controller in proportion to the sum of the errors observed over time.
 This part of the controller has the effect of adjusting for any offset present in the measurement error.
 * D - the derivative part introduces an adjustment based on the rate of change of the error from one step to the next.
 Again, the value of the gain (Kd) affects how large an adjustment is made.
-This control action has the effect of dampening the proportional controller.
+This control action has the effect of dampening the proportional controller and the associated oscillations of proportional control

 In the graph below, 5 control values are shown:
 * P only at 0.105: clearly showing the oscillation